carlwiedemann/foresite/README.md

 Some facts:

 * `md` subdirectory will contain markdown files known as posts, which are your site's content.
-* `out` subdirectory will contain HTML files generated from the markdown posts including an `index.html` file listing all posts.
+* `post` subdirectory will contain HTML files generated from the markdown posts with the exception of an `index.html` file listing all posts, which will exist in the top-level project directory.
 * `erb` subdirectory contains [ERB](https://docs.ruby-lang.org/en/3.2/ERB.html) templates you can modify:
   * `post.md.erb` is the default markdown file for every post.
   * `wrapper.html.erb` is a HTML wrapper template for every generated HTML file.